geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

     </LinePlacement>
   </LabelPlacement>

+Examples:

 .. figure:: img/lp_1.gif

-PerpendicularOffset = 0 (default)
+*PerpendicularOffset = 0 (default)*

 .. figure:: img/lp_2.gif

-PerpendicularOffset = 10 pixels
+*PerpendicularOffset = 10*

 Composing labels from multiple attributes
 -----------------------------------------

-The <Label> element in TextSymbolizer is said to be mixed, that is, its content can be a mixture of plain text and OGC Expressions.
+The ``<Label>`` element in TextSymbolizer is said to be mixed, that is, its content can be a mixture of plain text and OGC Expressions.
 The mix gets interepreted as a concatenation, this means you can leverage it to get complex labels out of multiple attributes.

 For example, if you want both a state name and its abbreviation to appear in a label, you can do the following: